Deadly Chemicals in Air After Attack on WTC

 January 29, 2016 | World Trade Center

 Nearly 3,000 people lost their lives on September 11, 2001.
 Immediately after the attack, Environmental Protection Agency administrator Christie Whitman announced that New Yorkers need not worry about breathing in the dust-filled air.
 People were told that the air was safe and free of toxic chemicals.
 This was not true.
 People began to come down with illnesses soon thereafter and untold numbers have died as a result.
 It was not until 2011 that the Zadroga 9/11 Health and Compensation Act began, which gives support to 21,000 victims of the toxic, dangerous air caused by the 9/11 attack.
 It took an additional two years (until 2013) for the list of 50 different types cancer to be added to the diseases that were eligible for compensation.
-If you or a loved one has become ill from dangerous air exposure to the 9/11 attacks, you may be able to receive compensation.
+If you or a loved one has become ill from dangerous air exposure to the 9/11 attacks, you may be able to receive compensation under the Zadroga Act.
 Contact an experienced New York World Trade Center attorney to learn more.

 Types of Toxic Chemicals and Air Pollutants

 The range of diseases and conditions caused by air pollution that victims of the 9/11 attacks suffer from are vast.
 Below is a list of toxic chemicals and pollutants and the resulting conditions they are linked to: